 Regardless of your skill level in the kitchen, your bento should mean a straightforward way to put food together for lunch, and a healthy alternative to eating out or take out from restaurants.

-The box within the article above is a current favourite of ours.
+The box pictured above is a favourite of ours.
 To have a look at more like this and to get more information on the craftspeople of Japan, or indeed to buy some of the products talked about here, visit JCRAFTS.com, who have in part sponsored this article.
 Jcrafts is an online shop that sells items with engrained Japanese spirit to 120 countries worldwide while aiming to also teach you all about where they come from.